gingerzoealex/lens-simulation/README.md

-# lense-simulation
+# lens-simulation
-a lense simulation created using vanilla JS
+a lenssimulation created using vanilla JS